Polk-Burnett Electric Cooperative Timeline

 Total capital credits returned to members since 1964: $7.9 million.

-The Board approves Operation Round-Up to donate money to local organizations without impacting rates.
-Operation Round-Up is funded by member-owners of Polk-Burnett Electric Cooperative who volunteer to round up their monthly electricity bill to the next even dollar amount.
-As of 2013, the program has awarded more than $500,000 to nonprofit organizations that improve our local quality of life.
+The Board approves Operation Round Up to donate money to local organizations without impacting rates.
+Operation Round Up is funded by member-owners of Polk-Burnett Electric Cooperative who volunteer to round up their monthly electricity bill to the next even dollar amount.

 Polk-Burnett Electric Cooperative brings more than 400 jobs to local community, and the tax base increases by $6.6 million through economic development activities.